 Note: Such records include (a) a listing of all requests for broadcast time made by or on behalf of candidates for public office, (b) the disposition of each request, (c) if the request was granted, the charges imposed for the broadcast time, and (d) if free broadcast time was provided, a record of such time.
-For further information and details, please refer to the latest edition of the Communications Practice Section's Political Broadcasting Advisory.
+For further information and details, please refer to the latest edition of Pillsbury's Political Broadcasting Advisory.

 Section 73.3527(e)(6) (Equal Employment Opportunity File).
-According to Section 73.2080 (the "EEO Rule") of the FCC's Rules, station employment units ("SEUs") with 5 or more full-time employees ("Nonexempt SEUs") must, in addition to other obligations spelled out in the EEO Rule, retain certain records and annually, on the anniversary of the date a station is due to file its license renewal application, place in the public inspection files of all stations comprising the Nonexempt SEU, and on the websites of all such stations, an EEO Public File Report containing the following information (although if a broadcast licensee acquires a station pursuant to FCC Form 314 or 315 during the twelve months covered by the EEO Public File Report, its EEO Public File Report should cover the period starting with the date it consummated its acquisition of the station):
+According to Section 73.2080 (the "EEO Rule") of the FCC's Rules, station employment units ("SEUs") with five or more full-time employees ("Nonexempt SEUs") must, in addition to other obligations spelled out in the EEO Rule, retain certain records and annually, on the anniversary of the date a station is due to file its license renewal application, place in the public inspection files of all stations comprising the Nonexempt SEU, and on the websites of all such stations, an EEO Public File Report containing the following information (although if a broadcast licensee acquires a station pursuant to a long-form assignment of license or transfer of control during the twelve months covered by the EEO Public File Report, its EEO Public File Report should cover the period starting with the date it consummated its acquisition of the station):

-- (i) a list of all full-time vacancies filled by the SEU during the preceding year, identified by job title; - (ii) for each such vacancy, the recruitment source(s) utilized to fill the vacancy (including, if applicable, organizations entitled to notification pursuant to paragraph (c)(1)(ii) of Section 73.2080, which should be separately identified), identified by name, address, contact person and telephone number; - (iii) the recruitment source that referred the hiree for each full-time vacancy during the preceding year; - (iv) data reflecting the total number of persons interviewed for full-time vacancies during the preceding year and the total number of interviewees referred by each recruitment source utilized in connection with such vacancies; and
+(i) a list of all full-time vacancies filled by the SEU during the preceding year, identified by job title;

+(ii) for each such vacancy, the recruitment source(s) utilized to fill the vacancy (including, if applicable, organizations entitled to notification pursuant to paragraph (c)(1)(ii) of Section 73.2080, which should be separately identified), identified by name, address, contact person and telephone number;

+(iii) the recruitment source that referred the hiree for each full-time vacancy during the preceding year;

+(iv) data reflecting the total number of persons interviewed for full-time vacancies during the preceding year and the total number of interviewees referred by each recruitment source utilized in connection with such vacancies; and

 (v) a list and brief description of initiatives undertaken pursuant to paragraph (c)(2) of Section 73.2080 during the preceding year.
-Our publication "Making It Work: A Broadcaster's Guide to the FCC's Equal Opportunity Rules and Policies" contains information to assist stations in complying with the FCC's EEO Rule.
+Our publication The FCC's Equal Employment Opportunity Rules and Policies - A Guide for Broadcasters contains detailed information to assist stations in complying with the FCC's EEO Rule.
 The document can be downloaded from our website at www.pillsburylaw.com.

-In addition, FCC Form 396 ("Broadcast Equal Employment Opportunity Program Report"), which is required to be filed with the FCC immediately before the station's application for renewal of license is due to be filed, must also be placed in the public inspection files of all stations, regardless of the number of full-time employees comprising the SEU.
+In addition, FCC Form 396 ("Broadcast Equal Employment Opportunity Program Report"), which is required to be filed with the FCC immediately before the station's application for renewal of license is due to be filed, must also be placed in the public inspection files of all stations regardless of the number of full-time employees comprising the SEU.

-FCC Form 396-A ("Broadcast Equal Employment Opportunity Model Program Report"), which is required to be filed with any FCC Form 301, 314 or 315 application involving an applicant which intends to employ 5 or more full-time employees, must be placed in the public inspection file for the station or stations which are the subject of the 301, 314 or 315 application.
+FCC Form 396-A ("Broadcast Equal Employment Opportunity Model Program Report"), which is required to be filed with any application for a new station or for a long-form assignment of license or transfer of control involving an applicant intending to employ five or more full-time employees, must be placed in the public inspection file for the station or stations which are the subject of the application.

-FCC Form 397 ("Broadcast Mid-Term Report"), which is due to be filed four years after the due date of the station's last license renewal application by television SEUs with 5 or more full-time employees, and by radio SEUs with 11 or more full-time employees, must be placed in the public inspection files of all stations comprising the SEU making the filing.
+FCC Form 397 ("Broadcast Mid-Term Report"), which must be filed four years after the due date of the station's last license renewal application by television SEUs with five or more full-time employees, and by radio SEUs with eleven or more full-time employees, must be placed in the public inspection files of all stations comprising the SEU making the filing.